gaehlerm/SoftwareEngineering/README.md

 ## Procedural programming

+// look at the wikipedia article about procedural programming

 While OO programming is mostly based on classes, class instances and methods, procedural programming depends mostly on functions and logical operations.
 In procedural programming, functions are more important than data types.
 Though, contrary to functional programming, you are allowed to have hidden states and use output arguments.
 This simplifies writing code at times but the code created this way is harder to understand due to the additional complexity.

 ## Functional programming

+// It this correct what I'm writing here?
+No classes?
+Not even structs?

 Functional programming is the way to program using only functions.
 No classes, no mutable variables.
 This is a very strong restriction to the programmer and makes programming more difficult.
 On the other hand, it has also its advantages.
 You don't have to pay attention on things like mutable variables.
 Functions don't have side effects.
 The only thing that they change is the return value.
 Furthermore the return value of the functions only depend on its arguments.
 These are called pure functions.